-Codes 7 through 12 are to be only if you are not electing PTET but you are wishing to pass through PTET paid by another entity to your shareholders as PTET.
+Codes 7 through 12 are to be used only if you are not electing PTET but you are wishing to pass through PTET paid by another entity to your shareholders as PTET.
 Please note that you may not pass through more PTET than what was paid on your behalf.
-See Income Tax Information Bulletin #72B at www.in.gov/dor/ legal-resources/tax-library/information-bulletins/income-taxinformation-bulletins for further information.
+See Income Tax Information Bulletin #72B at www.in.gov/dor/files/ib72b.pdf for further information.